SMART Multiuse Pathway with Mode Separation: An Attempt to Limit Bicycle Accidents and Pedestrian Injuries

 The period for public comment has been extended to August 10th.
 Comments should be directed to the Senior Project Planner of the Marin County Department of Public Works, Carey Lando: firstname.lastname@example.org.

-The Attorneys at the Strick Law Offices understand that cyclists are uniquely vulnerable to injury in traffic related accidents, and are concerned with improving our infrastructure.
+The Attorneys at Strick Schnasse Lawyers understand that cyclists are uniquely vulnerable to injury in traffic related accidents, and are concerned with improving our infrastructure.
 If you or a loved one has been injured in a bicycle accident, please call us to learn more about your rights.

 Learn more about bicycle accidents.